crescent-network/crescent-tx-example/README.md

 # Crescent Transaction Example

 This repository is a sample project to demonstrate how to wrap message(s) in a single transaction.
+In this example, it wraps `MsgMMOrder` message in a transaction, signs the transaction, and broadcast it to the network.

 ## Dependency